In the rest of this Guide we use “revocable trust,” or “trust” as shorthand for “revocable trust.”

 - The person who makes the trust is called the settlor or grantor.

 - The person who makes decisions about the money or property in the revocable trust is called the trustee.
 A trustee can be an individual or a financial institution.
 If there is more than one, they are co-trustees.
-With co-trustees, you may need a majority of trustees to agree before you can act.
+Unless the trust agreement provides otherwise, when the trust has co-trustees, Texas law requires a majority of the co-trustees to agree before you can act.
 A successor trustee or backup trustee may also be named.
 The successor trustee acts only if a trustee can no longer fulfill that role.
-Rose can name herself as trustee and you as co-trustee immediately, or you may be a successor trustee who can act when she can no longer make decisions.
+Rose can name herself and you as co-trustee immediately, or Rose may name you as a successor trustee who can act when Rose can no longer make decisions.

 - A person who receives money or property from the revocable trust is called a beneficiary.
 Rose may be the only beneficiary while she is alive, or she may name co-beneficiaries who receive some money or property from the revocable trust before she dies.
 The people who receive money or benefits from the revocable trust after Rose dies are called residuary beneficiaries.